leon4rd/test/README.md

-## I wish I could clean mirrors for a living.
-It's just something I can see myself doing.
+## I cut my finger cutting cheese.
+I know it may be a cheesy story but I feel grate now.